N4 (South Africa): Platinum Highway

 The N4 West Platinum Highway toll route (west of Pretoria) is currently operated by the Bakwena consortium under license from the South African National Roads Agency Limited (SANRAL).
-Bakwena is in the process of adding a second carriageway to the N4 between Brits and Rustenburg which would also widen the roadway to four lanes.
+They operate the entire route from the Doornpoort Interchange in Pretoria to the Skilpadshek border, amounting to 295 kilometres.
+In addition, they operate the section of the N1 from the Proefplaas Interchange in Pretoria to the R516 off-ramp near Bela-Bela, amounting to 90 kilometres.